It's normal for women to gradually lose bone density from the age of about 35. But after the menopause bone loss speeds up.

 Eat a balanced diet

-A healthy, balanced diet that includes calcium and vitamin D will help slow down bone loss after the menopause.
+A healthy, balanced diet that includes calcium and vitamin D will help maintain healthy bones after the menopause.
 Good sources of calcium include green, leafy vegetables (but not spinach), nuts, seeds, dried fruit, tinned fish with the bones in, and dairy products like milk, yoghurt and cheese.
 Lower-fat dairy products contains just as much calcium as full-fat ones.

-Useful food sources of vitamin D include oily fish, eggs, and spreads fortified with vitamin D, although most of our vitamin D comes from sunlight.
+Good food sources of vitamin D include oily fish, eggs, and fat spreads or breakfast cereals fortified with vitamin D, although it can be difficult to get enough vitamin D from food alone.

 See more on eating for bone health.

-Sunlight on your skin between May and September triggers the production of vitamin D. One or two 10-minute spells outside without sunblock on sunny summer days should be enough to keep your vitamin D level healthy.
+Sunlight on your skin between from late March/April to the end of September triggers the production of vitamin D so you might choose not to take a vitamin D supplement during these months.
 Take care not to let skin redden or burn.

 Read more on vitamin D and sunlight.